-Parameters fileStoreID - the job store ID of the file to be deleted.
+Parameters or str fileStoreID (toil.fileStores.FileID) - the File Store ID of the file to be deleted.

 logToMaster (text, level=20)

 Send a logging message to the leader.
 The message will also be logged by the worker at the same level.